sjsu-library/unionist/_items/unionist--image-0302.md

 relatedText: unionist--text-0238
 relatedTextIssue: 1834-03-13 p.01.02
 filename:
-caption: A sentimental picture of a child for a sentimental story.
+caption: Etching of a Child led by an older woman.
+A sentimental picture of a child for a sentimental story.
 order: '713'
 layout: items_item
 collection: items